MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -GroupIds
-The GroupIds parameter specifies the group email addresses that the feature policy in the Viva module applies to.
+The GroupIds parameter specifies the SMTP addresses (email addresses) of the groups the updated policy applies to.
+Viva feature access management supports [mail-enabled AAD groups]( https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?context=graph%2Fcontext&view=graph-rest-1.0#group-types-in-azure-ad-and-microsoft-graph).
 You can enter multiple values separated by commas.

-The values that you enter for this parameter will overwrite any existing GroupIds entries.
+You must omit the GroupsIds parameter, UserIds parameter, and Everyone switch if you do not wish to update the users and groups the policy applies to.

-To have the feature policy in the Viva module apply to all users and groups, use the Everyone switch.
+Note that you can provide up to 20 users or groups for the updated policy to apply to.
+This limit applies to the total across the related parameters.
+To have the updated policy apply to all users in the tenant, use the Everyone switch.

 ```yaml
 Type: String[]